 \subsubsection{Cocoon evolution and radiative losses}

 Over the course of the initial jet outburst, the outer cocoon expands in the directions perpendicular to the jet propagation due to its overpressure compared to the ambient medium.
-On the luv side closest to injection, the interface between cocoon and wind is a bow shock and its dynamic are determined at first order by the balance between wind ram pressure and internal thermal pressure of the cocoon: depending on this balance, the interface will move either away or closer to the beam.
-Further away from the plane of orbit, the wind ram pressure becomes negligible and the interface dynamics is driven by the balance between internal and external thermal pressure.
-On the lee side, the cocoon expands in the same direction as the wind speed.
+On the windward side closest to injection, the interface between cocoon and wind is a bow shock and its dynamic are determined at first order by the balance between wind ram pressure and internal thermal pressure of the cocoon: depending on this balance, the interface will move either away from or closer to the beam.
+Farther away from the plane of orbit, the wind ram pressure becomes negligible and the interface dynamics is driven by the balance between internal and external thermal pressure.
+On the leeward side, the cocoon expands in the same direction as the wind speed.
 The resulting asymmetry of the cocoon is apparent at early times in both CygX1 and CygX3.
-At later times, the difference between luv and lee side diminishes as the wind speed is more and more aligned with the propagation direction of the jet.
+At later times, the difference between windward and leeward side diminishes as the wind speed is increasingly aligned with the propagation direction of the jet.
 (Figs.~\ref{fig:CygX1_jetevol} and \ref{fig:CygX3_jetevol}).

-As the cocoon cools down with time, either adiabatically due to expansion and/or from radiative cooling, the thermal pressure of the cocoon diminishes, which will increase the influence of the wind on its dynamics.
-Fig. \ref{fig:X1X3loss} displays the volumic power losses per jet zone per process for fiducial runs CygX1 and CygX3, measured over all the jet cells for two data points per evolutionary phase.
-In both cases, free-free losses dominate the cooling in beam and inner cocoon, with a stronger cooling in the beam than in the inner cocoon.
+As the cocoon cools down with time either adiabatically due to expansion and/or from radiative cooling, the thermal pressure of the cocoon diminishes, which increases the influence of the wind on its dynamics.
+Figure \ref{fig:X1X3loss} displays the volumic power losses per jet zone per process for the fiducial runs CygX1 and CygX3, measured over all the jet cells for two data points per evolutionary phase.
+In both cases, free-free losses dominate the cooling in the beam and inner cocoon, with a stronger cooling in the beam than in the inner cocoon.
 The colder outer cocoon is dominated by the very efficient line recombination cooling.
 This result holds true for all our simulated runs.